ethan-id/ComS327-Pokemon/README.md

 Ethan Hancock, ehancock@iastate.edu
 ### TA Notes:
 > When the player runs into a trainer, and a pokemon battle is triggered, the trainer and player's pokemon data is displayed beneath the map, requiring a terminal with a larger window size/height.
+>
 > When a pokemon battle is triggered, the trainer's pokemon is randomly chosen out of their held pokemon, right now I'm not marking them as defeated after the battle, so you can enter a battle with them over and over again to verify that the pokemon you battle are the same.
+>
+>Updated trainer list functionality (press t) to show how many pokemon each trainer has.

 ### Description:
 #### Major Changes: